-Pupils are admitted following a referral from school or the local area Integration Officer and following this an admissions meeting is held with the parent/carer and child in question.
+Pupils are admitted following a referral from school or the local area Integration Officer and following this an admissions meeting is held with the parent/carer and child.
 Centre staff will also arrange a Home Visit as part of the admission process.
 On starting at the Centre, pupils undergo a thorough Baseline Assessment process which is aimed at identifying areas of strength and weakness and also to assist in the identification/confirmation of any possible learning needs.
 The outcomes are used to inform teacher planning, assist in the setting of IEP targets and may also identify a need for referral to an Educational Psychologist for further investigation.

 The Centre runs similarly to a mainstream school but with slightly different timings to the day.
 Pupils are expected to attend from 8.45am until 2.25pm daily and will follow a secondary school style timetable with subjects taught by specialist staff.
 Pupils are taught in three small groups, maximum size of four pupils, and each group would usually be supported by a member of the Centre support staff.

 Free school meals are provided for all pupils.